n0tnull/Adebar-wiki/Files.md

     * `hosts`
     * `packages.xml`
     * `wpa_supplicant.conf`: contains all your WiFi APs, their passwords, etc.
+    * `softap.conf`: contains your WiFi hotspot SSID and password hash

 Note that not all of those files are generated in all cases.
 Some depend on conditions: